 What can I do to prevent my employer from deducting for this tax lien?

-In order to prevent the employer from deducting the lien amount, the taxpayer must pay this amount immediately by cash, money order, or certified check.
+In order to prevent the employer from deducting the lien amount, the taxpayer must pay the amount listed immediately by cash, money order or certified check.

 When will my employer deduct this amount?

-The employer should begin withholding on the next pay period after receipt of the tax lien.
-The taxpayer must contact their employer's payroll department to find out exactly when the deduction will begin.
+The employer should start withholding the beginning of the next pay period after receipt of the Tax lien.
+The taxpayer must contact their employer to find out exactly when the deduction will start.

 How much will my employer deduct each pay period?

-Employers should deduct 100% of the net pay from each paycheck until the lien is paid in full.
-If the taxpayer resigns and the employer did not withhold the full amount available from each paycheck, the employer can be held liable for payment.
+Employers should deduct the full amount (100%) upon receipt of the tax lien.
+If the taxpayer resigns and the employer did not withhold the full amount of the lien, the employer can be held liable for payment.

 After the lien has been issued to my employer, can I make payment arrangements?

 Yes, however any amount agreed upon will have to be deducted by your employer.
-The taxpayer should provide the name and the fax number of their payroll department to the Treasurer's Office so that we can notify the employer of the correct amount to deduct per pay period.
+The taxpayer should provide the name and the fax number of their payroll department to the Treasurer's Office so that we can notify the employer of the correct amount to deduct.

-Why can't I make the payments to the Treasurer's Office?
+Why can't I make the payments to the Treasurer's Office during a payment arrangement?

 Once the lien has been issued, the payment must come directly from the employer.

-I am an employer and the employee issued the tax lien is no longer employed by our company.
-What do I do?
+If the employee that has been issued the tax lien is no longer employed by my company, what do I do?

-On company letterhead or on the lien notice, indicate the date of termination, last known mailing address, any contact information, and the name and address of the former employee's new employer, if known.
+On company letterhead or on the lien notice, indicate the date of termination, last known mailing address and the name and address of the former employee's new employer, if known.
 Fax or mail this information to the Treasurer's Office.